gregurco/jobeet-tutorial/docs/days/day-11.md

 Yesterday was packed with a lot of information.

 Today, we will discover how symfony manages persistent data between HTTP requests.
-As you might know, the HTTP protocol is stateless, which means that each request is independent from its preceding or proceeding ones.
+As you might know, the HTTP protocol is stateless, which means that each request is independent of its preceding or proceeding ones.
 Modern sites need a way to persist data between requests to enhance the user experience.

 A user session can be identified using a cookie.
 In Symfony, the developer does not need to manipulate the session directly, but rather uses the `Session` object from `HttpFoundation` component.